PabloC/tutumcloud.github.io/docs/source/billing/index.rst

 -------------------------------------------

 Yes.
 The diskspace, CPU, RAM, and hostname are all reserved while your container is stopped.
-Additionally, you will benefit from extremely fast restart times, within a few seconds.
+Additionally, you will benefit from extremely fast restart times.
 Stop a container if you want to maintain its state, but disable access to it for any period of time.

 Am I charged while my container is terminated/destroyed?
 -------------------------------------------